symfony/symfony-docs/components/form/introduction.rst

 As you can see, creating a form is like writing a recipe: you call ``add`` for each new field you want to create.
-The first argument to ``add`` is the name of your field, and the second is the field "type".
+The first argument to ``add`` is the name of your field, and the second is the fully qualified class name.
+If you use PHP 5.5 or above, you can use ``::class`` constant of a form type.
 The Form component comes with a lot of :doc:`built-in types </reference/forms/types>`.

 Now that you've built your form, learn how to :ref:`render <component-form-intro-rendering-form>` it and :ref:`process the form submission <component-form-intro-handling-submission>`.